What to do if you get a Florida Traffic Ticket or Traffic Violation

 - File an appeal, if you want to: You may choose to file an appeal if you are found guilty.
 This decision requires hiring a court reporter, which, on top of your other fees, can be even more costly than simply paying your fine.
 However, if you choose to file anyway, you will have to talk to the clerk.

 Regardless of the outcome, always check your driving record shortly after completing the process of dealing with a traffic ticket.
 Be sure that the correct amount of points have been applied, or removed if you successfully completed a driver improvement course or won your case.
 If too many points are added accidentally, you could face a license suspension; this is not something you want to risk, so always verify that your driving record is correct.

 The most important thing is that you respond to your ticket in some way – in a timely manner; ignoring it will not help you.
 In fact, you could even face a D-6 license suspension for failing to respond to your ticket on time.
 Your license will remain suspended until you take care of your ticket and pay the required D-6 reinstatement fee.
 Don’t let this happen to you!

 While you can remove points from your driving record, tickets in Florida are not dismissed or removed by taking a BDI course.
 The only way you can keep a traffic ticket off your record is to prove you were not breaking the law, or fight your ticket in court and win.
 If you’re planning to fight your ticket, you should definitely consider hiring an attorney to represent you.

-Otherwise, if you received a traffic ticket in Florida, you can expect the violation to be added to your record.
-According to the Florida DHSMV, citations stay on your record for 10 years, suspensions 7 to 11 years, alcohol-related violations for 75 years, and serious CDL violations 55 years.
+Otherwise, if you received a traffic ticket, you can expect the violation to be added to your record.
+According to the Florida DHSMV, citations stay on your record for 10 years, suspensions 7-11 years, alcohol-related violations for 75 years, and serious CDL violations 55 years.

 Your best bet?
-Drive safely, avoid a traffic ticket, and at the very least, try to keep your record clean with a driver improvement course.
+Drive safely, avoid getting traffic violations, and at the very least, try to keep your record clean with a driver improvement course.